 French multinational corporation and conglomerate LVMH is a prime example of a brand changing their branding during this unpredictable time, as they pledged to make hand sanitisers to tackle a national shortage in France during the COVID-19 crisis.
 Brewdog, known for their craft beers and pubs across the UK, have also pivoted their process to making hand sanitisers too, delivering them to the NHS and those most affected by the virus.
 Take a look at our article on ways influencers, brands and celebrities are changing their branding style to help amidst the crisis.Like all businesses, brand recognition and outreach are exceedingly important to success, using a celebrity to create this recognition can be an excellent tool.
 In short, choosing the correct celebrity will create great media exposure.
 Not only do people pay attention, but they also talk; and with the power of social media, conversation momentum is more important than ever for campaign support and success.
 Top celebrities and influencers get approached by hundreds of people and companies weekly wanting their support to endorse their product, support their charity, or attend a high-profile event.
 This means that being able to successfully communicate with the celebrity or influencer of your choice is crucial.

 Luckily for you, The Handbook has put together our key tips on how to contact celebrities to ensure you that you get a response!

-Like all businesses, brand, recognition and outreach are exceedingly important to success, using a celebrity to create this recognition can be an excellent tool.
+Like all businesses, brand recognition and outreach are exceedingly important to success, using a celebrity to create this recognition can be an excellent tool.
 In short, choosing the correct celebrity will create great media exposure.
 Not only do people pay attention, but they also talk; and with the power of social media, conversation momentum is more important than ever for campaign support and success.
-Top celebrities get approached by hundreds of people and companies weekly wanting their support to endorse their product, support their charity, or attend a high-profile event.
+Top celebrities and influencers get approached by hundreds of people and companies weekly wanting their support to endorse their product, support their charity, or attend a high-profile event.

 Why Listen To Us?